 As is seen above, “bias” is a loaded term that means very different things in different contexts and disciplines.
 To be clear, in this article we’re referring to the last definition of the term: “Bias” as most people understand it.
 However, this definition is somewhat vague and requires further exploration.

 For example, what does “erroneous assumptions” mean?
 What does “negatively affect other people” mean?
 Even though they imply very complex concepts and discussions, as humans we intuitively understand what those phrases mean, or can fill in the blanks when considering specific situations.
-However, we need to be more precise since ML requires specific and explicit rules, and that’s where things get complicated.
+However, we need to be more precise since Machine Learning requires specific and explicit rules, and that’s where things get complicated.

 Let me start by stating the obvious: qualifying something as being “good” or “bad” is always relative to many complexities around the context of the qualification.
 For example, killing someone is considered “bad”, but killing an intruder in your house to protect your family is considered “good”.
 The problems being tackled by ML are much more nuanced than this, which is what makes the challenges of bias so difficult to handle.